hraisinz/Problem-Solving/README.md

 * Searching an element in a Binary Search Tree
 * Find min element in a binary search tree using iterative
 * Find min element in a Binary Search Tree using recursion
-* Find max element in a binary search tree
+* Find max element in a binary search tree using iterative
 * Find max element in a binary search tree using recursion
 * Find the height of  a binary search tree
 * Level Order Traversal a Binary Search Tree